 On May 29, 1453, the walls of Constantinople were breached by Ottoman forces, effectively ending the Byzantine Empire and introducing a major new power into the geopolitics of Europe.
 The Ottoman victory was made possible by new technology - a massive bombard designed by the Hungarian gunmaker Orban.
-It was not the first cannon used in European siege warfare, but it exemplified how gunpowder had transformed the nature of conflict.
-Advances in artillery rendered nearly all of Europe's urban defensive fortifications obsolete.
+It was not the first cannon used in European siege warfare, but it exemplified how gunpowder would transformed the nature of conflict.
+Advances in artillery rendered nearly all of Europe's urban defensive fortifications obsolete, and further developments later in the century lowered the cost of transporting artillery, further increasing the threat.
 The same period also saw the upheaval and evolution of the European political system.
-When Constantinople fell, most states in Europe were city-states, kingdoms, or empires - either small, autonomous polities or large ones without centralized, differentiated, and autonomous structures (Tilly 1990).
-Modern Europe, however, is characterized by states that use consolidated political authority to collect taxes, make laws, and support standing armies.
+When Constantinople fell, most states in Europe were either small, autonomous polities or large ones without centralized, differentiated, and autonomous structures (Tilly 1990).
+Modern Europe, however, is characterized by states that use consolidated political authority to collect taxes, make laws, monopolize violence within their borders, and conquer weaker polities.
 The old system of cities that autonomously made alliances during wartime and cooperated to form trade unions was dismantled as cities were absorbed by territorial states.
 How were nascent states able to consolidate authority over the formerly sovereign polities?

-We contend that the "gunpowder revolution" created an unprecedented security crisis in Europe requiring massive investments in defensive technology that could not be managed by cities acting on their own.
-Cities whose defenses had been effective protection for centuries became vulnerable to cannon fire.
-All but the wealthiest cities required external financing to construct the massively expensive new fortifications that were needed to resist artillery fire.
-In principle, cities and kingdoms could have drawn on existing alliances, such as networks of feudal patronage or trade confederations, for mutual support and assistance.
+We contend that the "gunpowder revolution" created an unprecedented security crisis in Europe, requiring huge investments in defensive technology that could usually not be managed by cities acting on their own.
+Cities whose defenses had been effective protection for centuries became vulnerable.
+All but the wealthiest cities required external financing to construct the extremely expensive new fortifications that were needed to resist artillery fire.
+In principle, cities could have drawn on existing alliances, such as networks of feudal patronage or trade confederations, for mutual support and assistance.
 However, defense could be provided more effectively and efficiently by a perimeter of walled cities that could protect interior cities.
 In the absence of a state's authority, cities had strong incentives to hoard resources rather than contribute to collective security even if collective security was stronger.
 The authority of national states was required to ensure that 1) cities could not free ride on the investments of others and 2) that wealthy cities did not waste resources by constructing expensive walls in strategically inferior locations.
 Cities agglomerated, either willingly by treaty or involuntarily by force, into states that could use coercive authority to overcome obstacles to inter-city security cooperation and manage the security crisis caused by the gunpowder revolution.1